 So how can employees today successfully collaborate while also navigating the common work structures and dynamics that get in the way of effective collaboration in the workplace?
-Well first, let’s define what collaboration means and what it looks like when it’s done well.
+What sort of cloud collaboration tools should companies be using to ensure success?
+First, let’s define what collaboration means and what it looks like when it’s done well.

 In this post, we’ll look at…

 - The 5 essential skills you need for collaborating at work